khchtr/OpenData/Demographics/birthdays.md

 | `weekday`  | Day of the week (1=Monday, 7=Sunday)   |

 ### Source & Coverage
 Aggregated from 2,577,173 voter records published by Armenian Police/Migration Services.
-It covers birth dates to 2003/06/20 for citizens 18 years or older by the 2021 election.
+It covers birth dates up to 2003/06/20 for citizens 18 years or older by the 2021 election.
 19,060 records were excluded due to incomplete dates.

 ### Important Notes
 Data reflects the birthday distribution of vote-eligible citizens as of 2021, not the entire population or historical births.